Irish Mountain

 The route began on tarmac before switching quickly to steep, rain-slicked trails.
 Athletes battled greasy surfaces and sustained gradients, with the final kilometre packing nearly 300 m of vertical gain.
 The summit finish on Monte Valinis was alive with crowds, cowbells, and a festival atmosphere, setting the tone for the weekend.

-What stood out throughout was the strength of Irish support.
+What stood out for me throughout was the strength of Irish support.
 Along the streets of Meduno, at aid points on the climbs, and especially at the summit finish, Irish voices were loudest—green flags waving, families and clubmates lining the course.
 This encouragement created an unmistakable lift for the Irish athletes, many of whom credited the atmosphere as a decisive factor in their medal-winning performances.

 Team Results – Uphill